chaseofthejungle/intro-to-lamp-stacks/README.md

 ## 3. <a name="operate">How Does a LAMP Stack Operate?</a>

-This can be summarized as five sequential steps:
+The operations of LAMP stacks can be generalized as five sequential steps:

 1) A *user's web browser* sends out a data request for a web page that will be served by an *Apache web server*.
 2) Should this request be for a dynamic page, Apache will then send this request to a *server-side scripting language's script* (the Python, PHP, or Perl code).